grandjeanlab/MultiRat/proj_code.md

 [doi 10.1016/j.neuroimage.2014.04.001](https://doi.org/10.1016/j.neuroimage.2014.04.001)

-In this chunk, I download the template and atlas, and generate separate white (WM), grey (GM), and cerebrospinal fluid (CSF) binary maps.
-An additional xml file to make the atlas compatible with FSL was downlaoded from this [board](https://www.nitrc.org/forum/message.php?msg_id=29057), and made available in the [assets](assets/atlas/WHS_SD_rat_atlas_v3-FSL.xml)
+In this chunk, I download the template and atlas, and generate separate white (WM), gray (GM), and cerebrospinal fluid (CSF) binary maps.
+An additional xml file to make the atlas compatible with FSL was downloaded from this [board](https://www.nitrc.org/forum/message.php?msg_id=29057), and made available in the [assets](assets/atlas/WHS_SD_rat_atlas_v3-FSL.xml)